Inside Scoop: Lighten up a classic dish with this healthy fish batter.

 - 2 1/4 cup Steam Whistle or other lager

-- 2 cups spelt flour some extra aside
+- 2 cups spelt flour or gluten-free flour blend some extra aside

 - 1/2 tsp garlic powder